Dyalog/Math/README.md

 # mathdws

-## A math workspace and libraries for Dyalog APL
+## A math namespace and libraries for Dyalog APL

 This repository contains a math namespace for Dyalog APL with functions for finding eigenvalues and eigenvectors, matrix inversion and division, and